-During the R06D proof-of-concept evaluation, measurements were collected with MnDOT's 3D-GPR system on multiple pavements and at MnDOT's MnROAD pavement test track.
+During the RO6D proof-of-concept evaluation, measurements were collected with MnDOT's 3D-GPR system on multiple pavements and at MnDOT's MnROAD pavement test track.
 These measurements were evaluated and correlated with data from 200 cores taken in 2016.

-MnDOT found that 3D-GPR is a great tool to assist in detecting stripping in asphalt mixtures and in providing continuous coverage of the pavement structure profile.
+MnDOT found that 3D-GPR is a great tool to assist in detecting stripping in asphalt mixtures, and in providing continuous coverage of the pavement structure profile.
 Overall, the technology correctly identified stripping on 43 percent of the sites.

-Contact: Shongtao Dai (who can be emailed at shongtao.dai@state.mn.us)
+Contact: Shongtao Dai, shongtao.dai@state.mn.us